TALES FROM THE PAST

 September 23, 2022

 I was selected for Weymouth Grammar School in 1966, it was a large, newly built school with excellent facilities.
 But in retrospect it was clear that the academic approach did not work for me.
 I used to daydream at the back of the class about rocket-packs and other inventions.
-I got four poor ‘O’ levels, and was allowed to continue to ‘A’ levels because they could see i had some useful skills.
+I got four poor ‘;O’ levels, and was allowed to continue to ‘A’ levels because they could see i had some useful skills.
 The recommendation was that i should study Pure Maths, Applied Maths, and Physics, the idea probably being that total saturation would cure my problem with academic learning.
 It didn’t work, and i remember the maths teacher handing out the results of the Pure Maths ‘mock exam’; “Brooks, at least you got your name right”.
 I left school without an A level necessary to proceed to some sort of engineering course, and in the ‘three day week’ of 1973 i found work making motorcycle fairings out if glassfibre.
 I have since discovered that the teaching style that works for me is ‘project based’ learning, that if you need to use pure maths to solve a problem in an engaging project then you will work at it.
 The key is current relevance, not jumping through hoops to notch up qualifications.
 I am from a relatively privileged middle class family, and i wonder if that influenced my selection for Grammar School.
 I can see now that it is both unjust, and potentially damaging, to select children at the age of 11 for Grammar School education.
 Comprehensive Schools allow skills and aptitudes to develop as the child develops in maturity and agency.

 Grammar School student from Weymouth, Dorset